California Psalms

 “Mass” exists because the author traveled to California with a recording of Bach’s Mass in B Minor.
 The author’s long relationship with this work is attested to by her paintings (1992, 1995) based on its performance.
 Bach’s Mass often served as a backdrop for creativity and translation work in the canyon and beyond.

-sequences – A musical term for melodic phrases repeated at different pitches.
+note sequences Melodic phrases repeatable at different pitches.

-Babel constructions – Compare with the tower in (17) and the “grounds of a temple” in (6).
+Babel constructions In contrast to the tower in (17) and the “grounds of a temple” in (6).

-stops intruding – Reminiscent of the principle of non-action in Taoism and elsewhere in Eastern philosophy.
+no longer intruding Reminiscent of the principle of non-action in Taoism and elsewhere in Eastern philosophy.

-marathon circuit – An image possibly prompted in part by the annual Big Sur Marathon on the coastal highway.
+marathon circuit An image possibly prompted in part by the annual Big Sur Marathon on the coast highway.

 5

-The “Lap of the Canyon” image corresponds with the contour of the landscape where the author lived: a rounded depression transected by a mountain stream’s flow down-canyon toward the ocean.
+The “Womb of the Canyon” image corresponds with the contour of the landscape where the author lived: a rounded depression transected by a mountain stream’s flow down-canyon toward the ocean.

 6

 The title “Monk in the Soul” suggests that although the psalm describes a specific person and one of his places, the theme also delineates the author’s inner condition.
-Of the dedication, the author notes, “Junipero Serra, a Spanish Franciscan monk often called California’s founder, established the chain of the California Territory’s first Catholic missions in the 17th century… He walked up and down California countless times.
+Of the dedication, the author notes, “Junipero Serra, a Spanish Franciscan monk often called California’s founder, established the chain of the California Territory’s first Catholic missions in the 18th century . . .
+He walked up and down California countless times.
 Because of him, California has the face familiar to us.
 The psalm describes Mission San Carlos, in Carmel.
-His cell has been preserved in the museum there.
+His cell is preserved in the museum there.
 Seeing this cell made an absolutely unbelievable impression on me.”
 The psalm in part depicts this cell and its contents.
 Like others in California, the Carmel Mission was built by Native Americans under Spanish guidance, as reflected in the curves of the walls, as if raised by hands unused to right angles.
-The author sees the mission as an authentic example of historical, cultural and spiritual strata craved in California, with options confined to the “temple” of nature and the “nominal walls” of her own plywood dwelling.
+The author sees the mission as an authentic example of the historical, cultural and spiritual strata she craves in California, where her options were then otherwise confined to the “temple” of nature and the “guise of walls” in her own plywood dwelling.

-disowning yourself – Serra is known for his asceticism.
+negation of yourself Serra is known for his asceticism.

 7